The registry is the clearinghouse for information about all adoptions that have taken place in Vermont since 1940.

 ---|---|

-A summary of information in the adoption record — about the adoption; the adoptive parents, biological/former parents, and birth siblings; and the adopted person's health, genetic and social background. | |
+A summary of information of the adoption record — about the adoption; the adoptive parents, biological/former parents, and birth siblings; and the adopted person's health, genetic and social background. | |

 WHO CAN REQUEST IT |